4-DS/.github/profile/README.md

 </p>

 # Welcome
-We are team of engineers, who are making the engineering world convenient for the data science guys.
+We are team of engineers, who are making the engineering world convenient for the data scientists

 We are DS advocates.
 Let us introduce SinaraML to you.